 You can serve this vegan orange tofu however you'd like but I always serve mine with white or brown rice and a vegetable.
 My vegetable dish of choice is bok choy, steamed broccoli, or sautéed peppers and onions.

 Press your tofu.
 Pressing improves the texture of the tofu and will also help the tofu crisp up in the pan.
 I have a tofu press and highly recommend it but you can make a diy tofu press easily by putting the tofu in between two plates and stacking heavy items on top.
 I almost always have pre- pressed tofu in my fridge so it's ready to use any time!
 Simply press tofu and then store in an airtight container and use within 2-3 days.

-Be sure not to over crowd the pan when frying.
-Over crowding will cause the tofu to steam and it will never get crispy.
-I recommend frying in batches with lots of room in between each piece and remove the crispy pieces to a wire rack while you continue to fry the rest.
+Don't overcrowd the pan!
+Be sure not to overcrowd the pan when frying.
+Overcrowding will cause the tofu to steam and it will never get crispy.
+I recommend frying in batches with lots of room in between each piece and removing the crispy pieces to a wire rack while you continue to fry the rest.
 Placing them on a paper towel or a plate will cause one side to become soggy.

 Why you'll love this tofu dish: